 The sugar industry has been pushing unhealthy sugar on Americans for the last 75 years for a profit

 If you are taught something in school as child and then had that reinforced to you your entire life, then it’s going to be very difficult to prove otherwise.
 Were were taught our entire life that sugar is innocent.
 I have news for you, it’s not, sugar is sneaky deadly because it’s a slow death.

 Excess sugar consumption, over time, causes insulin resistance and metabolic syndrome.
 These conditions can emerge 5-10 years before type 2 diabetes.
 The sad thing is doctors don’t test for insulin resistance, they just wait until you get type 2 diabetes to give you a diagnosis.

 The word hangry was added to the Webster dictionary in September 2018.

-Sugar is bad for you because it raises blood sugar to unhealthy levels and has zero nutritional value.
+Sugar is poison because it raises blood sugar to unhealthy levels and has zero nutritional value.
 The addiction to sugar is dangerous and real.
 The body gets used to high levels of blood sugar and normally healthy people can actually get blood sugar withdrawals (hangry) when their blood glucose drops even a little.

 There is a current trend in America to reduce unhealthy sugar consumption